edgelesssys/constellation/docs/docs/overview/performance.md

 #### Network

 There are two main indicators for network performance: intra-node and inter-node transmission speed.
-K-Bench provides benchmark tests for both, configured as `dp_netperf_internode`, `dp_network_internode`, and `dp_network_intranode`.
+K-Bench provides benchmark tests for both, configured as `dp_network_internode` and `dp_network_intranode`.
+The tests use [`iperf`](https://iperf.fr/) to measure the bandwidth available.

 ##### Inter-node

-K-Bench has two benchmarks to evaluate the network performance between different nodes.
+Inter-node communication is the network transmission between different Kubernetes nodes.

-The first test (`dp_netperf_internode`) uses [`netperf`](https://hewlettpackard.github.io/netperf/) to measure the throughput.
-Constellation has a slightly lower network throughput than AKS and GKE.
+The first test (`dp_network_internode`) measures the throughput between nodes.
+Constellation has an inter-node throughput of around 816 Mbps on Azure to 872 Mbps on GCP.
+While that's faster than the average throughput of AKS at 577 Mbps, GKE provides faster networking at 9.55 Gbps.
-This can largely be attributed to its [network encryption](../architecture/networking.md).
+The difference can largely be attributed to Constellation's [network encryption](../architecture/networking.md) that protects data in-transit.

 ##### Intra-node